-When performing an upstream or downstream trace, flow direction for the subnetwork is determined first, and then features and objects upstream or downstream to the starting points are returned.
+When performing an upstream, downstream, or isolation trace, flow direction for the subnetwork is determined first, then features and objects upstream or downstream to the starting points are returned.
 In some cases, a specific flow direction cannot be determined, such as scenarios with loops.
 In cases such as this, the flow is known as indeterminate.
-By default, features and objects with indeterminate flow are included in the trace results when the Allow Indeterminate Flow parameter is checked.
+By default, features and objects with indeterminate flow are included in the trace results and the Allow Indeterminate Flow parameter is checked.
 If this option is unchecked, these network features with indeterminate flow stop traversability and are not included in the trace results.
-This parameter is only honored when running an upstream or downstream trace.
+This parameter is only honored when running an upstream, downstream, or isolation trace.

 Allow Indeterminate Flow

 The Traversability section of the Trace tool includes condition barriers and function barriers to control the traversability of a trace.
 Condition barriers are expressions based on network attributes or network categories to define where a trace should stop.
 Function barriers define when a trace should stop when a condition is satisfied.

 Traversability scope is further controlled by the traversability_scope parameter that is labeled Apply Traversability To in the Trace tool.
 This parameter determines whether traversability is applied to both junctions and edges, junctions only, or edges only.
 For example, if traversability is applied to junctions only and an edge satisfies the condition specified in a condition barrier, the trace does not stop at the edge due to the traversability scope.